 Cardiac Ablation for Atrial Fibrillation

-With its low complication risk and a proven efficacy, the Arctic Front Advance Cryoballoon is the leading cryoballoon approved in the U.S. to treat drug refractory, recurrent, symptomatic, paroxysmal AF (PAF).1 The cryoballoon is used for AF physiological intervention that delivers a consistent, simple pulmonary vein isolation (PVI) ablation procedure with safe cryo technology so you can take more decisive action against the advancement of AF.
-Over a quarter of a million patients worldwide have been treated with the cryoballoon.2
+With its proven safety and efficacy profile, the Arctic Front family of cryoballoons are approved in the U.S. to treat drug refractory, recurrent, symptomatic, paroxysmal, and persistent atrial fibrillation (episode duration less than 6 months).9 The cryoballoon is used for AF physiological intervention that delivers a consistent, simple pulmonary vein isolation (PVI) ablation procedure with safe cryo technology.
+Over 650,000 patients worldwide have been treated with the cryoballoon.10

 1. Guide wire lumen.
 Facilitates injection of contrast to confirm occlusion of the vein.
 Placement of the guide wire through the lumen helps direct the catheter to the targeted vein.